Bad Powers, Good People

 - In Revenge of the Sith, Palpatine argues that the Sith are all examples of this (or that they can choose to be) but that the Jedi refuse to believe it and tried to persecute them into extinction for exploring powers the Jedi considered "unnatural".
 The fact that he's a lying, manipulative psychopath responsible for a galactic war that caused billions of deaths to secure his rise to power casts doubt on his claim.

 - Expanded Universe materials, especially video games, have some Force powers, such as lightning, slated as explicitly belonging to The Dark Side, because they can only be used to harm.
 However, it's apparent that a sufficiently knowledgeable Jedi master understands these powers, even if they choose not to use them- when Dooku threw lightning at Yoda, the little guy just absorbed it.
+Other stories disagree with this, and have good Jedi using powers such as Force lightning.

 - Deadly Girl in The Specials can summon demons.
 She is a hero.